How Should You Store Your Razor After Use? Tips to Make It Last Longer

 A dull blade doesn't glide smoothly, increasing friction on the skin.

-This often leads to redness, irritation, and razor burn.
+This may contribute to redness, irritation, and razor burn.

 Not sure if your blade is still usable?
 See: